 Sarah, N., & Lange, A. A. (2018).
 The influence of children's gender on preschool teachers' math talk in the classroom.
 Poster accepted to the annual meeting of the National Association for the Education of Young Children, November 15, Washington, DC.

 Quantitative research methods; Professional development for in-service teachers; Program evaluation

 Master's Program Coordinator

-- Age Groups - Kindergarten through Adolescence; College Students
+- Age Groups - PreK through Adolescence; College Students

-- Research Topics - Environmental Attitudes, Knowledge, Behaviors, and Concerns; Pet Attachment; Technology; Video Games; Computer Usage; Worries, Concerns, Stress & Coping
+- Research Topics - Environmental Attitudes, Knowledge, Behaviors, and Concerns; Nutrition Knowledge, Behaviors, Attitudes; Pet Attachment; Technology; Video Games; Computer Usage; Worries, Concerns, Stress & Coping; Empathy

 Malkus, A. J., & Meinhold, J. L. (2000).
 Young People and the Environment Scale.
 This scale is a 142-item revised and adapted American Version of a scale developed by Fien, Yencken, & Sykes (1993).
 In 2014 there was a request from WI to use this scale, and in 2007 there was a request from Israel to use this scale.